 The discreteness of $\tilde{p}$ induces a clustering of the observations by generating ties among the latent parameters.
 More precisely, there will be $K_n=k$ distinct values among $\theta_1, \ldots, \theta_n$, which partitions the statistical units $\{1, \ldots, n\}$ into $k$ clusters, say $C_1,\ldots, C_k$.
 Hence, two statistical units $i$ and $i'$ belong to the same cluster, say the $j$th, if $i,i' \in C_j$ or, equivalently, if $\theta_i = \theta_{i'}$.
 Moreover, we will say that $\Pi_n = \{C_1,\ldots, C_k\}$ is the random partition induced by $\tilde{p}$.
 In a Dirichlet process mixture model, the law of such a random partition $\Pi_n$ is

-where $\alpha > 0$, with $(\alpha)_n = \alpha(\alpha+1)\cdots(\alpha + n - 1)$ being the ascending factorial, and with $n _j = |C_j|$ being the number of elements in cluster $C_j$, so that $\sum_{j=1}^k n_j = n$.
-The quantity $\alpha$ is called \emph{precision parameter} and, together with the sample size $n$, governs the law of the partition and the number of clusters $K_n$.
+where $\alpha > 0$, with $(\alpha)_n = \alpha(\alpha+1)\cdots(\alpha + n - 1)$ being the ascending factorial, with $(\alpha)_0 = 1$ and with $n _j = |C_j|$ being the number of elements in cluster $C_j$, so that $\sum_{j=1}^k n_j = n$.
+The parameter $\alpha$ is called the \emph{precision} and, together with the sample size $n$, governs the law of the partition and the number of clusters $K_n$.
 In our motivating application, we rely on such a random partition mechanism to infer the latent communities in a colony of ant workers.
 Specifically, we model individual ant-to-ant interaction networks via stochastic block models \citep{Nowicki_Snijders_2001}, which are a variant of the mixture model in~\eqref{eq:MixtModel}.
 See \citet{Kemp_2006,Geng_et_al_2019, Legramanti2022} for other applications of discrete nonparametric priors in community detection tasks.